-Each student who submits a manuscript for review is assessed a onetime thesis/dissertation processing fee through Student Business Services.
-This processing fee is for the thesis/dissertation services provided.
+Each student who submits a manuscript for review is assessed a one-time thesis/dissertation processing fee through Student Business Services for the thesis/dissertation services provided.
 After commencement, theses and dissertations are digitally stored and made available through the Texas A&M Libraries.